sgoal/tide/README.md

     - Puppeteer for browser automation.

 - [ ] **Role-Based Personas:** Implement different AI personas that can be activated for specific tasks.
 For example, you could have a "debugger" persona for finding and fixing bugs, or a "refactor" persona for improving code quality.

+## Practicing Context Engineering

+A core philosophy of the Tide project is the practice of **Context Engineering**.
+This emerging discipline is crucial for maximizing the performance and accuracy of Large Language Models (LLMs).
+In Tide, we focus on three key pillars of Context Engineering:

+1.  **Prompt Engineering:** We meticulously craft and refine the prompts sent to the LLM to ensure that our instructions are clear, concise, and unambiguous.
+This allows the model to better understand the user's intent and generate more accurate and relevant responses.

+2.  **Context Management:** We are building a sophisticated system for managing the context of the conversation and the project.
+This includes maintaining a detailed history of the conversation, understanding the structure of the codebase, and tracking the state of the files being edited.
+This rich context allows the LLM to have a deeper understanding of the task at hand.

+3.  **Tool Chaining:** We are creating a powerful and flexible toolchain that the LLM can use to interact with the development environment.
+By chaining together different tools, the agent can perform complex tasks that would be impossible with a single tool.
+This includes everything from running tests and debugging code to managing version control and automating workflows.

+## Contributing

+Tide is an open-source project, and we welcome contributions from the community.
+Whether you're a seasoned Go developer, an expert in LLMs, or just passionate about the future of software development, we'd love to have you on board.
+This is a great opportunity to get hands-on experience with cutting-edge AI technologies and help shape the future of AI-powered development.

+Here are some ways you can contribute:

+- **Implement new features:** Take a look at our roadmap and pick a feature that interests you.
+- **Improve existing code:** Help us refactor and improve the quality of the codebase.
+- **Fix bugs:** Find and fix bugs to make Tide more stable and reliable.
+- **Write documentation:** Help us improve our documentation to make it easier for new users and contributors to get started.

+If you're interested in contributing, please fork the repository and submit a pull request.
+We look forward to working with you!